matteosacchetto/node-zip-cli/README.md

 ###### `--dry-run`

-Prints the files that will be zipped, without creating the zip file.
-The structure that is printed out is the same structure of files and directories which will be created in the zip file.
+Prints the files that will be zipped, without creating the tarball file.
+The structure that is printed out is the same structure of files and directories which will be created in the tarball file.

 #### `untar`